Do you worry you may be a narcissist? Or maybe you have been called a narcissist by someone you love? If so, Kim and I

 They Said I was a Narcissist!

-Even though Kim wouldn’t accept I had an incurable mental disorder – the behaviour I was displaying was very real and very hurtful.
+Even though Kim wouldn’t accept I had an incurable mental disorder – the behaviour I was displaying was very real and very hurtful to her.

-It took a long time for me to look at myself and I hope you don’t make that same mistake.
+It took a long time for me to look at myself.
+I hope you don’t make that same mistake.

 A few years down the track when things were much better between us, I made the decision to support Kim in sharing what we did to turn our marriage around by helping her become an author.